General

 This means you can still conduct sales efforts toward the overall target customer while reducing the risk of your emails being filtered into spam and hurting future prospecting efforts.

-Therefore, in this case, you should remove the contacts in this segment from prospecting for 30 days, then re-upload them to the safety net for further analysis before taking action towards these contacts
+Therefore, in this case, you should remove the contacts in this segment from prospecting for 30 days, then re-upload them to the Safety Net for further analysis before taking action towards these contacts.

 Dead Email

 By using these other channels, the efforts you make will actually be targeted at the decision-maker you intend.
-Remember, emailing these contacts will likely land you in spam traps and decrease the success rate of email as a channel, even when you’re reaching out to different prospects/companies.

 Spamtrap